Coliving as an investment opportunity

 You can also read Coliving Insights No.4: Invest, Develop, Operate & Scale, to better understand the coliving life cycle and actors involved in investing in shared living schemes.

-The demand for coliving is growing
+The demand (and supply) for coliving is growing

 - Coliving is growing rapidly in economically prosperous cities with housing shortages, with the Millennial demographic the key target market of most coliving operators (JLL, 2019c)